sky-uk/bslint/README.md

 For a full list of styling rules, view the default config file in bslint/config in the Github source code

+## Watching for Changes

+If you want to run the linter each time a file changes then refer to this page in the wiki: https://github.com/sky-uk/bslint/wiki/Watching-For-Changes

 ## Roku SDK Documentation
 [BrightScript Language Reference](https://sdkdocs.roku.com/display/sdkdoc/BrightScript+Language+Reference)